matwilso/matwilso.github.io/_posts/robot-future.md

 And maybe you can use the model to help ground the information you get.
 And reduce the amount of feedback and guiding you need.

-I somewhat doubt teleoperation becomes big.
+I am somewhat doubtful on teleoperation taking off, but it would help if it does.
 It is a lot of the fuel for Telsa autonomy, but that's because it makes sense to drive a car before it's autonomous.
 It makes less sense to teleop a humanoid robot before it's autonomous.
 It seems cheaper and easier to hire manual labor than to teleop an unreliable robot from somewhere else.
-Unless we get really good cheap hardware and then telepresence from developing countries or something becomes economically viable, I think the Tesla / Karpathy short story route is not going to be a main driving force in humanoid robotics
+Unless we get really good cheap hardware and then telepresence from developing countries or something becomes economically viable, I think the Tesla / Karpathy short story route is not going to be a main driving force in humanoid robotics.

 (Over time, I might develop this post more to cover these other aspects in more detail.)